What Is An Accessible PDF File And How To Make One

 • Provide a caption for any photographs you use.

-• Make sure there is enough color contrast.
+• Make sure there is enough colour contrast.

 • Use readable fonts and font sizes.